Tramadol addiction treatment includes withdrawal management, inpatient and outpatient treatment, and ongoing aftercare support.

 - Taking tramadol in larger amounts or for longer than you’re meant to

-- Wanting to reduce or stop using tramadol but not managing to
+- Wanting to reduce or stop using tramadol without success

 - Experiencing cravings and urges to use tramadol